Tennessee Court Records

 Tennessee Arrest Records

 Arrest records are crucial for crime-fighting, legal, judicial, and public safety purposes.
-Law enforcement officers can refer to previous arrest records during investigations to unlock related cases.
-Prosecutors and defense attorneys can use the records to research their cases and prepare arguments.
-Members of the public can look up publicly available arrest records to track high-profile cases and stay informed about crime in their neighborhoods.
+Law enforcement officers may refer to previous arrest records during investigations to unlock related cases.
+Prosecutors and defense attorneys may use the records to research their cases and prepare arguments.
+Members of the public may look up publicly available arrest records to track high-profile cases and stay informed about crime in their neighborhoods.

-Local and state law enforcement agencies create arrest records, and individuals can obtain them through the arresting agencies.
+Local and state law enforcement agencies create arrest records, and individuals may obtain them through the arresting agencies.
 However, the Tennessee Bureau of Investigation (TBI) also maintains certain arrest records as part of criminal history information.
-Individuals can also refer to criminal case records maintained by courts to find arrest details.
+Individuals may also refer to criminal case records maintained by courts to find arrest details.

 Are Arrest Records Public in Tennessee?